 For trade receivables, the Company recognizes impairment loss allowance based on lifetime ECL at each reporting date, right from its initial recognition.
-For other financial assets, the Company etermines whether there has been a significant increase in the credit risk since initial recognition.
-If credit risk has not increased significantly, 12 month ECL is used to provide for impairment loss.
+For other financial assets, the Company determines whether there has been a significant increase in the credit risk since initial recognition.
+If credit risk has not increased significantly, 12 months ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.

-F. Impairment of Non-financial assets
+(j) Impairment of Non-financial assets

 The carrying amounts of Property, Plant and Equipment and Goodwill are reviewed at each balance sheet date or whenever there is any indication of impairment based on internal/external factors.
-If any indications exist, the Group estimates the asset's recoverable amount unless the asset does not generate cash flows that are largely independent of those from other assets.
+If any indications exist, the Group estimates the asset's recoverable amount.